A lot or a little?

 What parents need to know

 Parents need to know that iNaturalist is an online community that lets users age 13 and older share pictures and locations of the living things they see around them.
 Like any online network, teens should be cautious with sharing.
 When signing up for iNaturalist, they automatically get a profile that displays their username, but they can also add their name, a picture, and a short bio if they choose.
 Members can send each other private messages, and uploaded photos include location information.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to iNaturalist.

 What's it about?